 The only symptoms of this include the fish staying in one spot for periods, having all of its fins as close to its body as possible, and in some cases, it will be resting on any object in the water including laying on the substrate.

 Clamped fins are a symptom of many different types of bacterial infections and other diseases that can infect any possible fish.
-Due to this, there isn't any way to specifically tell based right from the looks on how the fish reacts beside it keeping all of its fins as close to its body as possible.
-Normally this is done as the fish's immune system is fighting off a parasite, and by having the fins away from the body requires not only more energy but also more blood flow through the scales and muscles.
+Due to this, there isn't much-known right from the looks of how the fish reacts beside it keeping all of its fins as close to its body as possible.
+Normally this is done as the fish's immune system is fighting off a parasite, and having the fins away from the body requires not only more energy but also more blood flow through the scales and muscles.

 Treatment and Medication